prantlf/tehanu/packages/tape/README.md

 Reports the test progress of tests written with [tehanu] on the console using the [TAP] protocol format.

+Any [output formatter consuming TAP] can be used to re-format or otherwise process the printed output.

 ## Synopsis

 ![TAP reporter](./run-tape.png)